 boot for calcaneal stress fracture

-We treat most cases without surgery.
-However, treating this fracture right the first time is essential as healing is poor.
+We treat most cases of navicular bone stress without surgery.
+However, treating this fracture right the first time is essential, as healing is poor.

-We recommend a cast or walking boot with crutches for six weeks.
-Then, transitioning from a walking boot to a shoe should take 2-4 weeks.
-This should be followed by six weeks of gradually returning to running and sport.
-At this time, it is essential to do intensive therapy to return movement and strength to the ankle and calf.
+We recommend a cast or boot with crutches for six weeks.
+Then, transitioning from a walking boot to a shoe should take another 2-4 weeks.
+At this time, intensive therapy is essential to returning movement and strength to the ankle and calf.
 Balance exercises are crucial.
 Also, proper shoes and orthotics can help reduce the load on the navicular.
+We monitor bone healing with a repeat MRI and/or CT scan.
+If healing progresses well, the athlete returns to running and sports gradually over another 6 weeks.
+The total time to return to sport is approximately four months.

 Navicular stress fracture surgery